korjavin/predictionMarket/README.md

 - Node.js and npm (for contract development)
 - Go (for backend development)
 - An Ethereum wallet (like MetaMask)
-- Access to Ethereum testnet (Goerli, Sepolia, etc.)
+- Access to Ethereum testnet (Sepolia, etc.)
 - API key for an Ethereum RPC provider (Infura, Alchemy, etc.)

 ### Environment Variables